 In my Creative Color series, I said it's important to make small adjustments when changing contrast, saturation, or sharpness.
 Apply one click at a time and test the effect for a few days until you find a combination that works well for you.
 I used the following Pen F settings for all the images below:-

-I then used different Curves settings on the image in the middle and the image on the right.
+I then used different tonal (curve) settings on the image in the middle and the image on the right.
 I used the following settings for the image in the middle:-

 With the image on the right, I activated Graduation which lifts the shadows and balances highlights and mid-tones.
-Besides, I used the following curves settings:-
+Besides, I used the following tonal settings:-

-The curves function is great for adding that unique image look or when "pulling back" the excess brightness you get from ETTR.
-Here are a few curves adjustments (profiles) you can use and practice with:
+The tonal (curve) function is great for adding that unique image look or when "pulling back" the excess brightness you get from ETTR.
+Here are a few curve adjustments (profiles) you can use and practice with:

 Olympus creative color functions